 If you’ve become a regular reader of the blog you know that I tend to experiment and let my ideas take me where they will.
 Many of the ideas I propose don’t make it to the final rug.
 Others will get tried but discarded.
 But I am a firm believer that if you get an inspiration to try something and you don’t try it, you’ve lost that possibility forever.
 Follow those ideas!

-Thank you to my subscribers, you are 109 strong as of this morning.
+Thank you to my subscribers.
 If you’ve told a friend, a special thank you.

 Day 902 border progress on room-sized rug

 I’ve made some progress today on the border.
 I did a chunk of the hit and miss and filled in the background in the area between two of the border flowers.
 I did add my first name in cursive.
 You can only see it if you are looking for it, but it adds interest to this background.
 I will probably add my last name in the next section and put the year I started and the year I finish on the other side.
 What will go in between the other areas is still uncertain.

 I first hooked my name with the darkest black that I am using to outline all motifs, then filled in with the lighter browns.
 The writing disappears near the end because the value of wool I used for the letters and the background are very close in value.